A to Z of In-Retirement Planning

 With regard to retirement options, in April 2015 the previous Capped & Flexible Drawdown options were replaced by Flexi-Access Drawdown.
 Unlike Capped Drawdown, there are no limitations on what level of pension may be drawn from the accumulated funds and unlike Flexible Drawdown previously, no minimum levels of income are required to be proven before accessing this flexibility.
 As with previous rules, 25% of accumulated pension funds continue to be available as a tax free cash (TFC) lump sum, with any remainder being subject to Income Tax at your prevailing rate.
 This may be enjoyed at the outset or over a period of time through a phased crystallisation of benefits.

 Where individuals enjoyed a guaranteed income of at least £20,000 per annum, Flexible Drawdown was an option.
 This provided such individuals with the flexibility to make unlimited withdrawals from their pension fund, although to do so may give rise to other important issues such as tax planning.
 As with Capped Drawdown, Flexible Drawdown was a complex area and advice is strongly recommended.
-With the introduction of the ‘pension freedom’ legislation in April 2015, Flexible Drawdown, along with Capped Drawdown, has been replace with Flexi-Access Drawdown, which did away with the requirement to underpin the flexibility with a guaranteed minimum income.
+With the introduction of the ‘pension freedom’ legislation in April 2015, Flexible Drawdown, along with Capped Drawdown, has been replaced with Flexi-Access Drawdown, which did away with the requirement to underpin the flexibility with a guaranteed minimum income.

 A pension can be payable for a minimum number of payments.
 Typically this will be for 5 years or a maximum of 10 years.